Types of Interviews

 Living in a noisy house?
 Kindly remind your family not to come into the room because you have interview and ask them to keep quiet throughout your telephone interview.

 Dress smart.
-Give yourself the mentality that you are going to a face-to-face interview.
+Give yourself the mind state that you are going to a face-to-face interview.

 This may take place on Skype or Zoom and is becoming a popular method of interviewing candidates.
 Why?
 Well, many companies are nationwide or even international, therefore a convenient way to interview someone without unnecessary travel expenses.
 A video interview is also another form of telephone interview - and this needs just as much preparation.